 Several research funding providers require research results to be published in accordance with open access principles.
 You can consult the Sherpa/Juliet service to see your funder’s policy on Open Access publishing.

 The blog provides information on issues related to open science.
-The aim of the Think Open blog is also to inform University of Helsinki researchers about the digital research services either available or under development.
+The aim of the blog is also to inform University of Helsinki researchers about the digital research services either available or under development.
+The working group behind the blog is cross-organisational, including representatives from Research Administration, the IT Centre, the Helsinki University Library, the National Library and Communications and Community Relations.

 OpenAIRE is an EC-funded network of more than 700 repositories and OA journals, integrating more than 14 million OA publications and 17000 datasets with 18000 organizations.
 The portal offers literature-data integration services.
 The initiative brings together professionals from research libraries, open scholarship organisations, national e-Infrastructure and data experts, IT and legal researchers, showcasing the truly collaborative nature of this pan-European endeavor.